frlinh/cryptocurrencies/README.md

  ![cleanedDF](https://github.com/frlinh/cryptocurrencies/blob/20b89b2d60d686ba752778c82b8b4d5fafa05040/Resources/cleanedwoCoinNameDataframe.png)

 ### 2) Reducing the Data Dimensions using PCA
-- Used 'get_dummies' to create new variables for text features on 'Algorithm' and 'ProofType'.
+- Used 'get_dummies' to create new variables for text features on 'Algorithm' and 'ProofType'
 - Used PCA to reduce the dimension to three principal components
 - Created a new dataframe with three principal components